 How long will your apprenticeship program last?

 The duration of apprenticeship programs can vary greatly between industries.
-For instance, an apprenticeship in transportation can last as little as one year while an apprenticeship in cybersecurity can last as long as eight years.
+For instance, an apprenticeship in transportation can last as little as one year while an apprenticeship in IT Project Management can last as long as four years.
 Generally, the duration of an apprenticeship program is tied to the technical level of the duties, but all apprenticeships will see a return on investment to the employer and the employee.
 Be sure to look at other existing apprenticeship programs in your respective industry to establish the appropriate duration of your apprenticeship program.
 It may be beneficial to coordinate with your local community college institutions as well, as they are the ones with whom you will be working to create your customized education curriculum.

 To start developing your program online, please start here: ApprenticeshipNC program builder